 Net capacity is the amount of space available for user data on the SSDs in a configured Weka system.
 It is based on the raw capacity minus the Weka filesystem overheads for redundancy protection and other needs.
 This will change automatically if more hosts or SSDs are added to the system.

-The stripe width is the number of blocks that share a common protection set, which can range from 3 to 16 (the smallest possible stripe width is 3+2).
+The stripe width is the number of blocks that share a common protection set, which can range from 3 to 16.
 The Weka system has a distributed, any-to-any protection.
 Consequently, in a system with a stripe width of 8, many groups of 8 data units spread on various hosts protect each other (rather than a group of 8 hosts forming a protection group).
 The stripe width is set during the cluster formation and cannot be changed.
 Stripe width choice impacts performance and space.

 The protection level is the number of additional protection blocks added to each stripe, which can be either 2 or 4.
 A system with a protection level of 2 can survive 2 concurrent failures, while system data with a protection level of N+4 is protected against any concurrent 4 host/disk failures, and its availability is protected against any 4 concurrent disk failures or 2 concurrent host failures.
 A large protection level has space and performance implications.
 The protection level is set during the cluster formation and cannot be changed.